WildflowerSchools/poseconnect/README.md

 * Add logic to fetch functions to convert `None` values in float arrays to `np.nan`
 * Consolidate `search_[object]s` functions into one function that takes mutation name and id field name as argument
 * Reorder functions in `honeycomb_io`
-* Comment out all functions and methods that are unused and run entire pipeline in different configurations to verify
 * Remove unused functions and methods
 * Add logic to `reconstruct_poses_3d()` to fetch camera calibrations if they are not supplied
 * Generally make functions more robust to missing calibration data (e.g., issue warning and drop poses rather than stopping)